dezyne/community/Error_situations_and_armours/README.md

 ![](images/system_diagram2.png)

 ## Overview of Armouring patterns
 This is the exhaustive list of Armour patterns separated in armouring either a provides interface or a requires interface.
 They all come in 2 flavours, with or without error handling.
+The names were inspired by the error messages that the Dezyne verifier generates.
 ### In Provides interface:
 * ArmourIIPRV (IllegalInProvidesReturnsVoid): In-event not allowed by port -> an in-event with void return value is defined as illegal in the interface
 * ArmourIIPRB (IllegalInProvidesReturnsBool): In-event not allowed by port -> an in-event with bool return value is defined as illegal in the interface
 *	ArmourIIPRE (IllegalInProvidesReturnsEnum): In-event not allowed by port -> an in-event with enum return value is defined as illegal in the interface (very similar to bool case)
 ### In Requires interface:
-*	ArmourOENABP (OutEventNotAllowedByPort): Event not allowed -> context should not generate an asynchronous out-event via requires interface
+*	ArmourOENABP (OutEventNotAllowedByPort): Out-event not allowed -> context should not generate an asynchronous out-event via requires interface
-*	ArmourISOE (IllegalSynchronousOutEvent): Illegal -> context should not generate a synchronous out-event via requires interface
+*	ArmourISOE (IllegalSynchronousOutEvent): Illegal event -> context should not generate a synchronous out-event via requires interface
 *	ArmourMSOE (MissingSynchronousOutEvent): Missing event -> context is expected to generate a synchronous out-event via requires interface
 *	ArmourMSOE (MissingAsynchronousOutEvent): Missing event -> after a timeout period the armour can supplement the missing asynchronous out-event
 *	ArmourREIR (RangeErrorInRequiresReply): Reply value not allowed by port -> the reply of a requires interface event could have a range error (a mis-mapping between two subints)